RockefellerArchiveCenter/bits_and_bytes/_posts/2026-03-25-accessibility-audit-process.md

 1. **Automated tools are a start, not an end**.
 Test with a keyboard and do other manual checks.
 Automated testing is only part of the picture.
 2. **Free tools are sufficient**.
 This work does not require a big budget, but it does require time and detailed attention.
 3. **Technical expertise is important**.
-Audit contributors were new to accessibility testing, though most had basic web development familiarity (HTML and CSS).
+Audit contributors were new to accessibility testing, though most had basic familiarity with web development technologies (HTML and CSS).
 Expert support was essential for screen reader testing, addressing technical coding questions, and interpreting findings against WCAG success criteria and ARIA best practices.
 This initial expertise was critical for training and supporting the team, highlighting the value of investing in these skills.
 4. **Structure supports collaboration**.
 Providing structure in the form of scheduled sprints with regular meetings to work through challenges and reflect on process, having a clearly defined audit process that everyone followed, and using a shared issue tracking sheet and rubric all contributed to successful, fulfilling, and actionable collaborative work.
 5. **Cross-program team involvement rooted in shared values builds organizational knowledge and buy-in**.
 Intentionally building a team of contributors who aren’t already accessibility specialists helps build broader organizational awareness of and support for accessibility work as a shared responsibility.
 Rooting the work in shared values that center people builds enthusiasm and support.